LukasRoeseler/TenureRun/README.md

 *   **Zero Assets:** The game does not require any external image or audio files.
 *   **Custom Pixel Art:** All graphics are defined as string arrays inside the JavaScript and drawn directly to the HTML5 `<canvas>` using `fillRect`.
 *   **Web Audio API:** All sound effects (jumping, crashing, collecting coins) are synthesized dynamically in the browser.
-*   **Pseudo-3D Engine:** Uses a custom perspective projection matrix (Mode 7 style) to convert 3D coordinates (X, Y, Z) into 2D screen space, creating the illusion of moving forward through a 3D world.

-## 💻 How to Host
-Since the game is contained entirely within `index.html`, you can host it for free in seconds using GitHub Pages:
-1. Fork or clone this repository.
-2. Go to **Settings > Pages**.
-3. Set the source to the `main` branch.
-4. Your game will be live in minutes!